psalaets/www-source/src/posts/2015-05-05-quickly-accepting-defaults-of-npm-init-and-bower-init.md

 This will automatically accept the defaults.

 The `-y` stands for yes as in say yes to all the prompts.
 These flags also work: `--yes`, `-f`, `--force`.

-## bower init

-There is no built-in option for bower but the unix `yes` command will work.
-It outputs its argument followed by a newline indefinitely.
-Try `yes hi` and then ctrl-c when you've had enough.

-Using `yes` with empty string will be like hitting enter to accept the defaults.

-{% highlight bash %}
-$ yes '' | bower init
-{% endhighlight %}

-That is still a decent bit of typing so alias it to something memorable.

-In `.bashrc` or somewhere:

-{% highlight bash %}
-alias bowerf="yes '' | bower init"
-{% endhighlight %}